 The ideal participant is a nonprofit development leader with several years of fundraising experience.
-While most master classes include some background introductory material on the given subject, they assume a basic level of familiarity with the subject at hand and are designed to help those seeking to further develop their skills.
+While most master classes include some background introductory material on the given subject, they assume a basic level of familiarity with the subject at hand and are designed to help those seeking to develop their skills further.

 Do you have a waiting list?

-Yes.
-Each session has a waiting list.
+Often we get overbooked so sign up early because it is not uncommon for a session to have a waiting list.
 If a registrant can’t make a session, we notify the first person on the waiting list.
 The waiting list for each class is first-come, first-served.

 Will participants receive CFRE credit for participating?